rwieruch/blog_robinwieruch_content/the-road-to-react-with-firebase-book.md

 {{% chapter_header "What's in the book?" "graphql-book-content" %}}

-TODO

-The book comes with 200 pages, 25+ exercises and 200+ code snippets, 1 application you are going to build along the way and various source code applications if you decide to buy the complete course.
+The book is 200 pages containing more than 25 exercises and more than 200 code snippets, 1 application you are going to build along the way and various source code applications if you decide to buy the complete course.
 I applied the same principles as for my other books:

 * Stay pragmatic
 * Keep it simple
 * Answer the why, not just the how
 * Experience a problem, solve a problem

 This book is not intended to be an end-all reference for the Firebase API nor an in-depth guide about the internals of Firebase.
 Instead, its purpose is to journey through learning Firebase with React the pragmatic way, building an entire application on this tech stack yourself.
-The endresult is the foundation to make your business application a reality.
+The end result is the foundation to make your business application a reality.

 I also have the feeling that the book is a valuable advanced React learning resource.
 It dives deeply into advanced React concepts such as higher-order components, render prop components, and component composition which are applied in context of the application we are going to build together in this book.
 Getting through this book should make you more comfortable with advanced React applications and various advanced techniques.

 The book covers lots of facets about Firebase in React that are important for building modern applications.
-If you have just learned React for your frontend application, you may be in need to add a backend application to persist your data.
+If you have just learned React for your front-end application, you may be in need to add a backend application to persist your data.
 Normally you would jump straight into full-stack development by setting up a backend application with a database yourself.
 However, many developers new to JavaScript find this step intimidating, because it comes with a lot of new tech choices and learnings.

-Using Firebase instead takes all the pain away of building a backend application yourself.
-Firebase gives your application a real-time database, authentication, hosting and much more.
-You will learn about all these things yourself in the book by setting up a React application with user management, authorization based on permissions and roles, and other powerful features such as password resets, email verification and social logins via Facebook/Google/Twitter.
-It's the perfect starter kit to get you started with your MVP.
+Using Firebase makes building a backend application easier.
+It provides a real-time database, authentication, hosting, and much more.
+Setting up a React application with user management, permission and role-based authorization, password resets, email verification, and social logins via Facebook/Google/Twitter all equal the perfect starter kit.

 {{% sub_chapter_header "Table of Contents" "toc" %}}